chowhao/unopro/README.md

 ### Introduce

-Command line to program 28cxx eeprom by arduino uno Sometimes, we need to burn file to eeprom, burn the tool like (tl886 ii plus) is expensive, we can make a programmer by ourselves
+A command line to program 28cxx eeprom by arduino uno

+Sometimes, we need to burn file to eeprom, burn the tool like (tl886 ii plus) is expensive, we can make a programmer by ourselves

 So, I choose the arduino uno to make a eeprom programmer, this is a command line tool to program 28cxx eeprom chip by arduino uno

-It can program the 28c256 eeprom chip right now
+It can program the 28c256 eeprom chip right now !!!

 #### First Part (Hardware)